andrewrk/node-yawl/README.md

 #### Event: 'close'

 This event fires when the underlying socket connection is closed.
-It is guaranteed to fire, unlike `closeMessage`.
+It is guaranteed to fire even if an error occurs, unlike `closeMessage`.

+When this event fires the state of the websocket is now `CLOSED`.

 #### Event: 'error'